NANCY DRYFOOS GALLERY

 (Above: BFA student, Zunera Irshad installing her exhibition.)

-The Nancy Dryfoos Gallery summer hours are Monday through Thursday from 9:00 AM to 7:00 PM.
+The Nancy Dryfoos Gallery hours are as follows

 ABOUT NANCY DRYFOOS

 Born in New Rochelle, New York in 1918, Nancy Edith Proskauer always had a love of the Arts.
 She began her formal training in fine arts at Sarah Lawrence College and later studied architecture at Columbia University.
 In 1938, she married stockbroker Donald Dryfoos.
 Nancy Dryfoos learned about the strong reputation of Kean’s Fine Arts Department from her family friend, Professor Judy Rosenthal.
 Dryfoos’ representational sculpture and prints are made in a semi-realistic style, displaying an expressionistic influence.
 Her unique style encompasses impressionism with a dash of romanticism.
 The content of her work is derived from emotions, atmosphere and concepts.
 She felt most of her work dealt with matters of love, hate, and particularly women’s issues.
 Her work is created in a variety of mediums such as bronze castings, marble sculpture, and metal etchings.
 They range in size from freestanding to palm size statuettes.